loichyan/tmux-toggle-popup/README.md

 ```

 **Description**: A shell script to toggle a popup: when invoked in a popup of the same name, it
 closes the popup; otherwise, it opens a popup of the specified name.
-If no name is specified and
+If no argument is passed or
-called in a popup, it will close the popup.
+`--toggle` is specified and called in a popup, it will close the popup.

 By default, if you call it with the name _A_ specified within another opened popup _B_, it will open
 a new popup _A_ inside _B_ instead of closing _B_ (i.e. popup-in-popup).
 You may find this behavior